raspberrypilearning/scratch-olympics-weightlifter/en/step_5.md

 ![Code for fixing negative progress](images/weights-progress-reduce-fix-code.png)
 --- /hint --- --- /hints ---

 + Test your code again.
 Press some buttons and then stop.
-Does your animation stop at 1?
+Does your animation and `progress` {.blockdata} stop at 1?

-+ At the end of the lift, if you want to stop the animation going back to the start you can add this code:
++ At the end of the lift, if you want to stop the animation going backwards to the start you can add this code:

 ![Stopping at the end of a lift](images/weights-stop-animation.png)